Is Coconut a Nut Allergy? All You Need To Know

 What Are the Treatments for a Coconut Allergy?

-The primary treatment for a coconut allergy is avoidance of coconut in all forms.
+The primary treatment for a coconut allergy is to avoid coconut in all forms.
 Additionally, medications can be used to manage symptoms, and in some cases, immunotherapy may be recommended.

 Coconut Allergy Treatment